wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 8.1.1 =
+* If you have enabled browscap.ini, please go to Statistics->Settings->browscap and download the browscap.ini file manually.

 = 8.0 =
 * PHP 5.3 is now required for WP Statistics!
 DO NOT UPGRADE TO 8.0 IF YOU ARE RUNNING AN OLDER VERSION!
 * BACKUP YOUR DATABASE BEFORE INSTALLING!
 This release alters the table structure of the database.